05 October 2022

 By Ellie Palmer

-One thing that can get us through these tricky times is having a clear head, and making the most of the situation we are in.
+One thing that can get us through tricky times is having a clear head, and making the most of any situation we are in.
 Here are some tips on how to do just that...

-I’m sure we can all agree that describing 2020 as a nightmare is an understatement to say the least.
+I’m sure we can all agree that describing the last two years as a nightmare is an understatement to say the least.

-We may have asked ourselves: how can I keep going as a pianist and/or piano teacher in times like this?
+And it's at times like these that we may have asked ourselves: how can I keep going as a pianist and/or piano teacher?
 These kinds of thoughts can overcome us with anxiety, fear and stress about our careers and hobbies in the music industry.

 But one thing that can get us through these tricky times is having a clear head, and making the most of the situation we are in.